dedeadend/EvilFont/README.md

 </p>

+> [!IMPORTANT]
+> **EvilFont is evolving... 🫧**
+> - Something much bigger than a single font is coming.
+I'm bringing a new level of customization to your UI.
+Just get ready. 🔥

 # 🪶 EvilFont

 Transform your Android UI with **EvilFont**.
 This systemless module brings the elegance of the **Teshrin** typeface to **Arabic/Persian** layouts and seamlessly integrates high-definition **iOS Emojis**.
 Engineered to be lightweight and fast, EvilFont delivers a premium typography experience without ever modifying your `/system` partition.